 How to Retain Traffic and Attract Visitors

 Free Range?
-Visitors won't make leaps for writers' benefit.
+Few visitors make leaps for writers' benefit.
 It is easier to move to less cumbersome sites.
-Few individuals have the expertise, patience or time to install extra programs for audio, videos, PDFs or spreadsheets.
+Few individuals have the expertise, patience or time to install extra programs for audio, video, PDF files or spreadsheets.

 Forward Thinking?
-Visitors turn off code and images.
+Code or images can be turned off.
 Alternative elements facilitate understanding in their absence.
 Flaws in design compromise user experience and security with perceived or real risks of contamination.

 Cut Above?
 Of over a billion sites, about 90% get no views.
 Videos help drive human and search engine traffic.
 Design should not present site visitors with loud noises, surprise content, pop-ups or auto-play invasions.

 Short-lived?
 Impediments to success are everywhere.
 Host companies secretly apply opt-out monitoring programs to websites.
-These may cause mobility to crash, when responsive design no longer adjusts to fit screens.
+These may cause mobility to crash.
+Responsive design may no longer adjust to fit screens.

 Short Story?
 Content-building is an ongoing trial-and-error process.
 It makes a long story of forays into publishing, website design and Hollywood.
-The path is not always sweet on the way to good endings.
+The path is not always sweet on the way to happy endings.